Shop Press

 Miriam Maltese

-Miriam is the newest technician in the Proving Ground Garage, having recently graduated with training focused on hybrid electric vehicles.
+Miriam is the newest technician in the Proving Grounds Garage, having recently graduated with training focused on hybrid electric vehicles.
 She serves as a regular video host in addition to her varied mechanical duties.

 Lee Procida